-In our management programs, students apply the theories they encounter in class to real-world projects and externships.
+In our management programs, students apply the theories they encounter in class to real-world projects and internships.
 The curriculum is designed to provide students with solid preparation for leadership in today's high-tech business environments or to pursue professional licensure or MBA studies.

 Bachelor of Science in Management, with options in:

 - Entrepreneurship/Small Business Management

 Every business needs money and someone to keep track of it.
 That's where accountants come in.
 At Oregon Tech, aspiring accountants learn business and management principles along with computerized accounting applications and the principles of tax, financial and cost accounting.
 The curriculum is designed to prepare grads to sit for the CPA or CMA exams, as well as for careers in the fast-paced, high-tech 21st-century business environments.

 Accounting Information Systems